-You have heard these words before and maybe wondering how Plantbased, Vegetarian and Vegan is different from one another?
-Like me I also got curious with differentiating them since I’m a plantbased practitioner.
+You have heard these words before and may be wondering how Plantbased, Vegetarian and Vegan is different from one another?
+Like me, I also got curious about differentiating them since I’m a plantbased practitioner.

 It is in the internet, news, social media and food menus.
 You may even have a friend who practices one of these diets and you got curious and confuse at the same time.
 One of the common question asked for a person that practices this diet is where do you get your protein?